 Brand Name: Risperdal

-Risperidone tablets is an atypical antipsychotic.
+Risperidone tablets are an atypical antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Risperidone tablets is not approved to treat mental problems caused by dementia.
+Risperidone tablets are not approved to treat mental problems caused by dementia.

 Treating schizophrenia or bipolar disorder.
 It is used to treat irritability caused by autistic disorder.
 It may also be used for other conditions as determined by your doctor.

-Risperidone tablets is an atypical antipsychotic.
+Risperidone tablets are an atypical antipsychotic.
 It works by affecting certain substances in the brain.